 - What is your refund or cancellation policy?

 - Can you provide a list of references?
 NOTE: Any experienced coordinator should be able to give you plenty of references.
 For a list of Coordinators/Wedding Planners you can trust, see the ones we've featured here.
 They've all passed our difficult certification process with flying colors!
-Brides told us how much they loved working with them, so we wanted to recommend them to you.
+Brides and grooms told us how much they loved working with them, so we wanted to recommend them to you.

 - Can you provide us with a portfolio and/or video of weddings you have done?